 We are evaluating elenestinib in an ongoing Phase 2/3 clinical trial in indolent SM, which we refer to as our HARBOR trial.
 In December 2022, we announced top-line, 12-week data from the dose-finding Part 1 of the HARBOR trial.
 Elenestinib showed improved measures of mast cell burden and patient-reported symptoms, and safety data were consistent with the preclinical profile of elenestinib and a completed Phase 1 healthy volunteer trial.
-We plan to present HARBOR Part 1 trial data for elenestinib in indolent SM at a medical conference in the second half of 2023.
+We plan to present HARBOR Part 1 trial data for elenestinib in indolent SM at the American Society of Hematology Annual Meeting in December 2023.